php-amqplib/RabbitMqBundle/README.md

             exchange_options: {name: 'upload-picture', type: direct}
             queue_options:    {name: 'upload-picture'}
             callback:         upload_picture_service
+            options:
+                no_ack:       false # optional.
+If set to "true", automatic acknowledgement mode will be used by this consumer.
+Default "false".
+See https://www.rabbitmq.com/confirms.html for details.
 ```

 Here we configure the connection service and the message endpoints that our application will have.
 In this example your service container will contain the service `old_sound_rabbit_mq.upload_picture_producer` and `old_sound_rabbit_mq.upload_picture_consumer`.
 The later expects that there's a service called `upload_picture_service`.